Patent Review Processing System (PRPS)

 If any statutory requirement is not met, the petition is incomplete.

-- The paralegal will call the individual who filed the petition and explain the deficiency.
+- The paralegal may call the individual who filed the petition and explain the deficiency.

 - The paralegal will enter a Notice of Incomplete Petition and the individual who filed the petition will receive notification by email.